Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-get_kit_ex.txt

 RET fallen          (EE-only) Whether the kit is a "fallen" variant. -1 if this information is not available.
 RET fallen_notice   (EE-only) Fallen notice strref.
 Notice is shown in combat log when the fallen status is applied to
                     the character. -1 if this information is not available.
+RET can_fall        (EE-only) Indicates whether the kit is allowed to "fall".
+This flag is only relevant for ranger
+                    and paladin kits.
+Returns hardcoded defaults otherwise.
 RET unusable        Unusability code associated with the kit in hexadecimal notation.
 Empty string if this information
                     is not available.
 Note: Defined as string parameter to work around WeiDU restrictions.
 RET clasweap        2DA string from clasweap.2da.
 Empty string if this information is not available.